A Colourful Weekend in Lisbon

 Towards the river is the most beautiful square all in yellow - Praça do Commercio.
 You can go up the Rua Agusta Arch to see views over Lisbon.
 Not far is the Time Out Market where you can enjoy lots of different local specialties.

 I couldn't recommend Lisbon highly enough and the bright colours will really put you in a good summer mood.
 I'm overwhelmed by all of your comments on my Lisbon pictures on Instagram saying how beautiful you see the city through my lens and that they have really inspired you to go to the Portuguese capital.
+You can also go to Sintra for the day from Lisbon.

 So when are you off to Lisbon?